oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows.md

 > **Note**

->Make sure to execute **"Fetch Compartments OCIDs to variables file"** from **CD3 Services** in setUpOCI menu after you create Compartments.
-This will ensure that the variables file in outdir is updated with the OCID information of all the compartments.
+>Execute **"Fetch Compartments OCIDs to variables file"** from **CD3 Services** in setUpOCI menu after you create Compartments.
+This is a required step everytime you create a compartment via toolkit or via the OCI console.

  </br>